Ndumiso Gumede Biography: Age, Personal Life, Children, Career, Death -Pindula, Local Knowledge

 Children

-He had twin boys with his first wife, one son from his second marriage and another daughter with a Harare woman he had a relationship with in between his two marriages.
+He had twin boys with his first wife, one son from his second marriage and another daughter with a Bulawayo woman he had a relationship with in between his two marriages.

 Education